Wild Dolphin Encounters

 These encounters can last 5 minutes, or 5 hours; it is up to the dolphins.
 We are in their world, on their terms.
 These dolphins have never been captive or fed.
 They are with us because they want to be.
 They have become accustomed to humans cruising these beautiful waters and over the years have learned to interact with us.
 The numbers of dolphins can range from 2 to 50, we really never know.
 One thing is for sure; each interaction is different and special in its own way.
 It is an amazing feeling to "connect" with a dolphin, eye to eye.

-Atlantic Spotted Dolphins (Stenella Frontalis) are the dolphins of White Sand Ridge, a shallow sand bank located on the Little Bahama Bank.
-These are the dolphins we will mostly be searching for, however bottle nose dolphins also frequent White Sand Ridge.
+Atlantic Spotted Dolphins (Stenella Frontalis) are the dolphins of White Sand Ridge, a shallow sand bank located north of Tiger Beach on the Little Bahama Bank.
+These are the dolphins we will mostly be searching for as well as the dolphins of the Great Bahama Bank north of Bimini.
 The Atlantic bottlenose are not known for being as playful, but over the years we have found they are warming up to us.
 Many times there will be bottlenose dolphins mixed in with a pod of spotted dolphins.

 During our encounter we may see the dolphins feeding in the sand on razor wrasse and small flounders or chasing flying fish on the surface.
 We'll see them interacting with each other as they are very family oriented and have strong bonds within the pod.
 They rarely swim without touching one another with their pectoral fins.
 Touching is a very important form of communication among dolphins, young and old.
 It is their way of reaffirming their connections and love.
 Expect to catch the passing school of spade fish or the occasional turtle that would love a little of your attention!

-“Catch the seaweed” is a game where they pass a piece of seaweed around as a game.
+“Catch the seaweed” is a game where they pass a piece of seaweed around in play.
 It is a very fun thing to watch.
 If we're lucky, we may get a chance to see dolphins mating.
 This is truly a magical experience.

 Also during these trips, we’ll head out along the bank in deep water at night, looking for the dolphins feeding on flying fish and squid.
 Once found, we get in to snorkel with them around the boat.
 A very exciting nighttime activity!